 6. Healthcare Confusion – There are so many health care plans today and new hires with special plans already might create problems.
 Integrating a new hire into your system with a unique healthcare plan could be complex.
 Outsourcing can streamline this, among several other healthcare complications.

 7. Benefits Overload – Benefits packages that employers offer can be tedious and time-consuming to set up and maintain.
 Benefits as a whole are the #1 statistically proven thing organizations today outsource.
 If you feel your HR house is even falling slightly behind in any of the many benefits functions, it could be the beginning of a major setback.

+Now that you read this which is the best example of outsourcing among the 7 signs above in your company?
 Learn more about what Corban OneSource can do for your business, by checking out our Comprehensive HR Solutions page